 1600 Harden Street

-Initially offering primary, secondary and college-level classes, in 1894, the school was chartered as a liberal arts college and the name was changed to Benedict College.
-Benedict College's early goal was to train teachers and preachers.The institution later focused solely on college students, providing African Americans access to higher education during segregation.
+Benedict College's early mission was to train teachers and preachers.The institution later focused solely on college students, providing African Americans access to higher education during Jim Crow segregation.
 Like its counterpart, Allen University, Benedict regularly hosted civil rights speakers, and its students were an integral part of the 1960s sit-ins and the major 1963 demonstration at the State House.
-The college is still active today and was recently named the top HBCU (Historically Black Colleges and Universities) in the country.